-Near the end of 2022, total hedge fund assets under management was below $5 trillion, coming off an industry all-time high of $5.136 trillion earlier that year.
+At the end of 2024, total hedge fund assets under management was US $4.5 trillion, still down from an industry all-time high of $5.136 trillion.

-And to avoid the fate of those that have fallen, you must learn from others’ mistakes of others.
+And to avoid the fate of those that have fallen, learning from the mistakes of others is key.

 According to a Capco study, 50% of hedge funds shut down because of operational failures.